navinroshan09/CAS24-AIML03/README.md

 # CAS24-AIML03

 ABSTRACT:
-This project, AI-Powered Social Media Sentiment Analysis for Brands, aims to classify tweets into positive, negative, or neutral sentiments using Python.
-A free Twitter API is used to detect the tweets from insta feed and taking them from the insta.
-The collected tweets undergo preprocessing, including text cleaning, tokenization, and stopword removal, to prepare them for sentiment classification.
+This project performs Twitter Sentiment Analysis using an existing CSV file of tweets, classifying them into positive, negative, or neutral sentiments.
+It is built with Flask for the backend and a user-friendly HTML, CSS, and JavaScript interface.
+The uploaded CSV file is processed, and sentiment classification is performed using pre-trained models.
+The results are displayed with sentiment distribution percentages and graphical visualizations using Matplotlib/Plotly.

-The sentiment analysis is performed using The results we get from the model are then visualized using Matplotlib and Plotly, providing clear graphical representations of sentiment trends.
+This tool enables businesses and researchers to analyze public sentiment trends effectively.
+The system provides a simple and interactive way to upload datasets and visualize sentiment analysis results, making it a useful solution for social media analytics and brand monitoring.